-Guidelines to Creating and Conducting a Network
+Guidelines to Setting-up and Running an Network

 The Aims of a Reflexology Network: